Gap Year and Sabbatical

 - Bunac offers an extensive range of working and voluntary placements.
 The working placements can be a very cost effective way to travel.

-- Lattitude Global Volunteering is the new name for Gap Activity Projects, a non-profit charity which organises voluntary work overseas in more than 20 countries.
+- Lattitude Global Volunteering is the new name for Gap Activity Projects, a non-profit charity which organizes voluntary work overseas in more than 20 countries.
 Lattitude also brings hundreds of volunteers from overseas to work in the UK.

-- PeakLeaders.com specializes in snow sport and jungle expedition programs including 9 week snowboard placements in Canada.
+- PeakLeaders.com specializes in snow sport and jungle expedition programs including 9-week snowboard placements in Canada.